Deadly Mistakes Proposal Writers Make

 That’s why I used the words – Show Don’t Tell.

-List down/ tabulate your specific capabilities and skills that will help client to solve its challenges.
+List down/ tabulate your specific capabilities and skills that will help the client to solve its challenges.

 The benefits your other clients have reaped.
 The RoI you have delivered for other clients.